Work with Ben

 I follow the testing pyramid principle: comprehensive unit tests for business logic, integration tests for API contracts and component interactions, and strategic end-to-end tests for critical user journeys.
 The key is knowing what to test at each level.

 In my current role, I maintain large regression suites and focus heavily on test reliability—proper wait strategies, isolated test data, and clear diagnostic output when tests fail.
 Flaky tests erode confidence, so I invest time upfront making tests deterministic.
+My weekly cadence includes regression triage, diagnosis, and resolution across the full automated suite, alongside ongoing script maintenance, optimization, and enhancement.

 I use Page Object Models for maintainability and design test architecture that scales as the application grows.
 Tests should be treated as production code with the same attention to clarity and maintainability.